Lower Bounds for Maximum Weighted Cut: Triangle-free Graphs with Bounded Maximum Degree

-} Thus, the expected weight of $C$ is at least $ s_{\Delta}\cdot w(G)$, \GG{where $ s_{\Delta}=\frac{1}{2} + \frac{1}{4\sqrt{2\Delta}}$}.
+Thus, the expected weight of $C$ is at least $ s_{\Delta}\cdot w(G)$, {where $ s_{\Delta}=\frac{1}{2} + \frac{1}{4\sqrt{2\Delta}}$}.
 Hence, $G$ has a cut with at least such a weight. \end{proof}

 Note that we can find a cut of $G$ of weight at least $ s_{\Delta}\cdot w(G)$ in polynomial time using the derandomization method of conditional probabilities \cite{AloSpe}.
 Also note that for $\Delta(G)\le 3,$ the bound in Theorem \ref{Shearer} is as follows: ${\rm mac}(G) \geq 0.602\cdot w(G)$.
-However, Theorem \ref{mainProb} gives a significantly better bound: ${\rm mac}(G) \geq 0.727\cdot w(G).$ This indicates that Theorem \ref{Shearer} can be improved at least for small values of $\Delta$ \GG{and indeed Theorem \ref{th:Y} improves Theorem \ref{Shearer} for small values of $\Delta$.
+However, Theorem \ref{mainProb} provides a significantly better bound: ${\rm mac}(G) \geq 0.727\cdot w(G).$ This indicates that Theorem \ref{Shearer} can be improved at least for small values of $\Delta$ {and indeed Theorem \ref{th:Y} provides such an improvement Theorem \ref{Shearer} for small values of $\Delta$.
 The following lemma will be used to prove Theorems~\ref{mainProb} and \ref{th:Y}.}

 \begin{lemma} Let $G$ be a weighted triangle-free graph with $\Delta(G)\le \Delta$ and let $M$ be a matching in $G$.
 Then ${\rm mac}(G) \geq \frac{\Delta}{2\Delta-1} (w(G)-w(M)) + w(M) $. \end{lemma}

 \begin{proof} Let $G$ and $M$ be defined as in the statement of the theorem and $\Delta(G)\le \Delta$.
 Let $G_1$ be the graph obtained by contracting each edge $e_i \in M$ to a vertex $x_i$.
 If $G_1$ has parallel edges, for every pair $u,v$ of vertices with parallel edges, delete all but one of the parallel edges and let the weight of the remaining edge between $u$ and $v$ be the sum of the original edges.
 We will denote the resulting graph by $G_2$.
 Note that $w(G_2) = w(G) - w(M)$ and $G_2$ is a simple graph with $\Delta(G_2) \leq 2\Delta-2$.